 virtual exchanges under the Erasmus+ Model

 of facilitated dialogue.
+The European

-keen to have all Erasmus+ Virtual Exchange
+Commission is keen to have all Erasmus+

-activities include facilitated dialogue, and
+Virtual Exchange activities include facilitated

-they are, therefore, an important part of
+dialogue, and they are, therefore, an important

-Transnational Erasmus+ projects.
+component of Transnational Erasmus+ projects.

 Participating EYE pilot-project organizers